-\textit{Optimization results.}-- We use the SIMSOPT software framework \citep{Landreman2021} to generate a vacuum stellarator configuration with quasi-helical symmetry (QHS) and target a toroidal critical gradient of $a/L_{T,crit}=2.90$ at the surface $r/a=0.5$.
-The stellarator magnetic field is described by a boundary surface given in the Fourier representation $R(\vartheta,\phi)=\sum_{m,n} R_{m,n} \cos(m\vartheta-6 n\phi), Z(\vartheta,\phi)=\sum_{m,n} Z_{m,n} \sin(m\vartheta-6 n\phi)$, where we have assumed stellarator symmetry and have set the number of field periods to $n_{fp}=6$.
-This number was chosen to minimize the parallel connection length without significantly compromising the QH symmetry quality ($n_{fp}=4$ cases were also studied).
-Global zero-$\beta$ equilibria are constructed at each iteration by running the VMEC \citep{Hirshman1983a} code, which solves the MHD equations using an energy-minimizing principle, setting the angular resolution to be $m_{pol}=n_{tor}=7$.
+\textit{Optimization results.}-- We use the SIMSOPT software framework \citep{Landreman2021} to generate two QHS vacuum stellarator configurations.
+Each stellarator magnetic field is described by a boundary surface given in the Fourier representation $R(\vartheta,\phi)=\sum_{m,n} R_{m,n} \cos(m\vartheta- n_{fp} n\phi), Z(\vartheta,\phi)=\sum_{m,n} Z_{m,n} \sin(m\vartheta- n_{fp} n\phi)$.
+Optimization proceeds by treating the above-mentioned Fourier coefficients as parameters and varying them in a series of steps in order to find a least-squares minimization of the specified objective function $f$, increasing the number of boundary surface modes with each step.
+Both optimizations used the ``warm start'' configuration from SIMSOPT with approximate QHS and $n_{fp}=4$.
+Global zero-$\beta$ equilibria are constructed at each iteration by running the VMEC \citep{Hirshman1983a} code, which solves the MHD equations using an energy-minimizing principle, setting the angular resolution to be $M_{pol}=N_{tor}=7$.